Instructions for SCOBY PRODUCTION

 this recipe makes a gallon of kombucha tea

 4).
-2 to 3 cups white processed sugar. (other sugar contains. natural bacteria. and can cause. mold
+2 to 3 cups white processed sugar.recommended (other sugar contains. natural bacteria. and can carry mold

 5). teastarters KOMBUCHA SCOBY AND STARTER LIQUIDS